CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 To view the area, total value, and average value for a selected polygon segment use the mouse cursor to hover over a polygon on the map.
 The values are shown at the bottom left of the information panel (Figure 10‑6).

 <a id=Figure10-6></a>
 Figure 10‑6.
-Areal Values for a Selected Polygon
+Areal Values for a Selected Polygon<br>
 <img src="media/image031.png"/>

 ### View and Export Areal Interpolation Plot Data in Text Format